CostilGabi/Native-Gutenberg-Blocks-Dynamic-Static-/README.md

 #### Create for static:
 - block.json (copy json from others blocks and modify to your needs) -> used for adding the block to Gutenberg
 - index.js -> where you register `registerBlockType` (here we need to add `edit` & `save` function).
 This can be splited if there is too much code into `edit.js` and `save.js` (similar as in dynamic)
-- Inside that php file that you created, add your render function and display your logic (check the two examples)

 Since our `index.js` is doing our rendering for the Front end, we don't need another php file.
 So all you need to do is just to register the block.